-The Madagascar periwinkle is indigenous to Madagascar, but is cultivated and naturalised throughout the tropics and parts of the subtropics.
+Madagascar periwinkle is indigenous to Madagascar, but is cultivated and naturalised throughout the tropics and parts of the subtropics.

-A tender, perennial plant which grows as a herb or a subshrub sprawling along the ground or standing erect (30 cm to 1 m in height).
+Overview: A tender, perennial plant which grows as a herb or subshrub sprawling along the ground or standing erect (30 cm to 1 m in height).
 Like many other plants in the Apocynaceae family, the sap is a milky latex.

 Threats and conservation

-Madagascar’s forests have been heavily impacted by human activity, but the Madagascar periwinkle’s ability to thrive in disturbed areas has enabled it to survive in its island home.
+Madagascar’s forests have been heavily impacted by human activity, but Madagascar periwinkle’s ability to thrive in disturbed areas has enabled it to survive in its island home.
 Furthermore, it is widely established in the wild throughout tropical regions of the world, commonly cultivated in gardens and homes, and grown commercially for the pharmaceutical industry.
 Given the modern ubiquity of naturalised and cultivated populations of Madagascar periwinkle, direct conservation measures are a low priority for this species.

 A rainforest cure for cancer?

-The Madagascar periwinkle was for many years grown simply as an attractive bedding plant in tropical areas.
-It comes in a range of pinks and reds that give rise to its other common name, the rosy periwinkle.
+Madagascar periwinkle was for many years grown simply as an attractive bedding plant in tropical areas.
+It comes in a range of pinks and reds that give rise to its other common name, rosy periwinkle.
 But today it has a more serious purpose; planted around the world during colonial times, it quickly became known at the same time as a useful folk medicine for diabetics.
 American and Canadian researchers during World War Two became aware that soldiers stationed in the Philippines were using it instead of insulin during shortages.

-As a consequence, after the war, lab testing was done in earnest on the Madagascar periwinkle.
+As a consequence, after the war, lab testing was done in earnest on Madagascar periwinkle.
 This revealed that the plant contained thirty alkaloids, strong plant chemicals that might be of use to humans.
 The leaves were found to contain two particularly valuable alkaloids, vinblastine and vincristine.
 These alkaloids work by disrupting part of cell division or ‘mitosis’, stopping the process when newly copied DNA is split into two identical parts to produce two identical new cells.